MySQL COALESCE Function

 4. Combine with Other Functions

-Explanation: If all salaries are NULL
+Explanation: If all salaries are NULL, the function will return 0.

 Practical Use Cases